About WCG Comics

 Rob Hanes Adventures is an independent comic-book series published under Randy's WCG Comics imprint.
 Two trade paperback collections of earlier stories that predate the current series have also been published to date: the Rob Hanes Archives and Rob Hanes Adventures, Vol. 0.
 Randy's work has appeared in several anthologies, including Love in Tights #2 (Slave Labor Graphics), Negative Burn #30 and 39 (Caliber Comics), and Wolff & Byrd #7 (pinup for Exhibit A Press).

 Randy's high-contrast black-and-white art has been compared to master comic-strip storytellers like Milton Caniff and Alex Toth, and earned him extensive coverage and numerous positive accolades from critics and industry trade publications like the Comic Buyer's Guide, Wizard, Back Issue, and indy.
-Randy has been also interviewed on "Talk Audio Soup," a public radio show devoted to popular culture.
+More recently, Randy and Rob Hanes Adventures have been also profiled, reviewed and featured on wired.com, Comic Book Resources, Newsarama.
+He also has been interviewed on "Talk Audio Soup," a public radio show devoted to popular culture.

 In 1995, Randy received a Xeric Foundation Award and was nominated for the Russ Manning Award, which is awarded annually in conjunction with the Eisner Awards at the Comic-Con International in San Diego.
 The Xeric Grant made possible the Rob Hanes Archives, a trade paperback collection of early and previously unpublished work from the series.
 Randy also is a member of the Southern California-based Cartoon Arts Professional Society (CAPS), for which he has served multiple times as vice president and treasurer.